BrianInGermany/oldcardgames/content/_posts/en/2023-03-17-farmers_bridge.markdown

 - If a six is turned over instead of a particular suit, only the four sixes are trumps for that round (the first six played takes the trick).

 ## Following suit
 In farmers' bridge you must follow suit if you can.
-If you cannot, you *must* play a trump (any trump).
+If you cannot, you can play any card.
-Thus there is:
-- *Farbzwang* (requirement to following suit),
-- *Trumpfzwang* (requirement to play a trump if you can't follow suit),

-but not:
-- *Stechzwang* (requirement to use a higher card and try to take the trick).

 ### Sixes
 Sixes are the highest cards in the game and *count as trumps* (not as their nominal suit).